d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 cholesterol levels, minutes of exercise per day, etc.
 In math notation, we will usually denote vectors as bold-faced, lower-cased letters ($\mathbf{u}$, $\mathbf{v}$, $\mathbf{w})$.
-In MXNet, we work with vectors via 1D NDArrays with an arbitrary number of components.
+In MXNet, we work with vectors via 1D ndarrays with arbitrary number of components.

 ```{.python .input}
 x = np.arange(4)